 What Does Substrate Do?

 Substrate can also help filter out unwanted bacteria, toxins, and contaminants.
 Substrate also keeps fish feces sitting at the bottom instead of floating freely around the fish tank.
 Different substrates have different qualities and various substrates can help to add various nutrients into the water.
+(Seachem Flourite is our top pick).

 Moreover, if you have a planted aquarium, you need substrate in order for the plants to grow.
 After all the plant’s roots can’t grow on the glass and the need something to hold on to.